Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Data Collection and Processing

-To collect respiration data in a controlled, precise and repeatable way, a robot was developed to emulate human respiration using 3-D printed structures and two servo motors.
-The breathing rate, pattern, and depth could be set using a Raspberry Pi.
-External and internal views of the robot are shown in Fig.~\ref{fig:external} and ~\ref{fig:internal}.
-The robot could be controlled by one of two programs written in Python.
-The first program allowed the robot to breathe following a list of predefined waveforms including $|\sin|$, $\sin^2$, $\sin^4$ and $\sin^6$ patterns.
-The breathing rate could be varied from 0 to 50 BPM with maximum depth ranging from 0 to 30 mm (denoted by 0\% to 100\% in the program).
-Also, an offset could be provided to set the initial position of the chest.
-Fig.~\ref{fig:gui} presents the graphical user interface of this software.
-A secondary control software could actuate arbitrary waveforms from a text file generated by MATLAB code.
+In order to collect respiration data in a controlled, precise and repeatable way, a robot was developed to emulate human respiration.
+In Fig.~\ref{fig:external}, the 3D-printed torso of the robot is presented, highlighting its physical structure.
+Fig.~\ref{fig:internal} showcases the internal hardware assembly of the robot, including servo motors, gears, racks, pinions, and other components.
+At the bottom of the assembly, a Raspberry Pi is positioned to control breathing rate, depth and pattern of the robot.
+Two Python programs were employed to control the robot.
+The first program enabled the robot to emulate multiple predefined breathing waveforms such as $\sin^2$, $\sin^4$ and $\sin^6$ patterns.
+The use of even powers of sine waves to incorporate harmonics beyond the fundamental breathing frequency has been argued for radar applications~\cite{Breathing_Model}.
+Among these patterns, $\sin^4$ and $\sin^6$ patterns resemble the waveform of human breathing more closely by representing the duration and intensity of inhalation and exhalation more accurately.
+The breathing rate could be adjusted from 0 to 50\,BPM with a maximum depth ranging from 0 to 30 mm (expressed as 0\% to 100\% in the program), both covering the full range of potential normal and abnormal breathing rates and depths in humans.
+We validated the length of chest displacement by measuring it with a ruler.
+The breathing rate was validated by manual counting and by identifying the frequency with the highest spectral amplitude in the Fourier transform of breathing data collected using Terabee time-of-flight sensor~\cite{terabee}.
+An initial chest position offset could also be set.
+A second control software could actuate arbitrary waveforms from a text file generated by MATLAB code.